Algafix/pico-tesla-charging-port-opener/README.md

 Adjustments
 ===

 The transmitted signal should have a symbol period of 400us.
 This is indicated with micropython's call `sleep_us(400)`.
-However, due to delays in micropython or the cheap transmitter I'm using, I was getting pulses of 416us.
+However, thats the time the sleep call will wait, we need to account too for the time it takes to execute the rest of the code.
+I was getting pulses of 416us so I just compensated for them.
 Seems little but it's a huge difference after the 333 symbols of the signal, and it was not able to open the charging ports.

 ![Samples too long](docs/samples_delayed.png)